Return to Home Return to Overview Strategy Guide

 100% - 70%

 The fight starts when both Bloodstone Shards are picked up by the players.
-Ura will spawn in the center of the arena and will start using the following skills (generally in this order):
+Ura will spawn in the center of the arena and start using the following skills (generally in this order):

 Additionally, Toxic Geysers will start spawning every 12 seconds.

-Once Ura hits 70% health, she will interrupt whatever skill she is casting, lock her breakbar and use Return.
-Note that if she interrupts herself while at the very beginning of a Propel cast, then she may not cast Return.
+If the transition interrupts the very beginning of a Propel cast, then she may not cast Return.
 Depending on her position, this can be catastrophic, as she will not move in the next phase.

 70% - 40%

-Assuming a successful Return, the second phase starts after everyone has been transported to Ura’s new starting location.
-The Toxic Geyser timer continues from the previous phase, however, the next spawn point changes to 8 (see the image here) and will continue from there (9, 10, …) in phase 2.
-The time interval between Toxic Geyser spawns changes to 24s in Challenge Mode, but stays at 12s in Legendary Mode.
+The Toxic Geyser timer continues from the previous phase, however, the next spawn point changes to 8 and will continue from there (9, 10, …).
+The time interval between Toxic Geyser spawns changes to 24s in Challenge Mode.

 Ura herself is stationary in phase 2 and will not not cast Propel or Pressure Blast.
 Instead, she will gain the following abilities: